Pre-Employment Background Check Procedures

 The finalist, or individual recommended for hire, will be required to complete an authorization and the University’s authorized vendor will conduct the background check.
 Oral and written offers will include a statement that the employment offer is pending the satisfactory completion of the background check for positions covered by this procedure.

-Background check records will be received and maintained as part of a confidential file in Human Resources.
+Criminal (including sex offender), Social Security and credit (where required) background check records will be received and maintained as part of a confidential file in Human Resources.
+These records will be kept separate from an employee’s personnel file and access will be strictly limited within the Human Resources Office, to the Vice President of Community and Employee Relations (who will only have access in the event of the unavailability of the Director of Human Resources) and the Review Committee, as provided in these procedures.
 Applicant information is confidential, personal information, and all parties having access to this information will treat it as confidential.
 Criminal history and other background records that are obtained by the University for the purpose of conducting background checks shall be used only as permitted by law.

 Human Resources will monitor the hiring decisions made in such cases, for consistency.

-Human Resources will coordinate the receipt and payment of HireRight's fees through the Recruitment Budget.
+Human Resources will coordinate the receipt and payment of any vendor fees through the Recruitment Budget.

 All employees hired into covered positions shall have a post-offer background check, including criminal check, completed as a condition of employment with St. Lawrence University.
 The hire is contingent upon the results of the background check.
-Ads, postings, notices or the application for employment will contain the information that a background check may be required.
+Postings, notices and/or the application for employment will contain the information that a background check may be required.

-It will be helpful if the hiring manager can encourage the finalist to submit and complete the background check authorization forms promptly and notify Human Resources directly if the candidate does not receive the information to start the background check process, or if the candidate is unable to complete the on-line authorization for any reason.
+It will be helpful if the hiring manager can encourage the finalist to submit and complete the background check authorization forms promptly and notify Human Resources directly if the candidate does not receive the information to start the background check process, if the candidate is unable to complete the on-line authorization for any reason, or if the candidate has any questions about the process.

 If the finalist does not have an email address, the hiring supervisor can direct them to contact the Human Resources office at 315-229-5596 to schedule a time to review and complete the form on-line in Human Resources.

-(3) The Office of Security and Safety will perform Motor Vehicle Records Checks for officer positions and those University positions that require driving.
+- The Office of Safety and Security will normally perform Motor Vehicle Records Checks for officer positions and those University positions that require driving.

 If an applicant possesses an active security clearance issued by the US Federal Government, proof of that active security clearance will be considered in lieu of conducting a new criminal background check.

-Unless the DHR decides the information received in the background check presents no employability issue, the DHR will:
+If the Director of Human Resources decides the information received in the background check process presents an employability issue, the Director of Human Resources will:

 If the Review Committee decides that the issue of concern is sufficient grounds to deny employment, the candidate will be provided with a copy of the report and a notice summarizing the individual’s rights under the FCRA.
 The candidate will be given information about vendor with detailed instructions on how to request a reinvestigation as he/she is legally entitled under the FCRA.
 Human Resources will track adverse action letters.